Hypertrophic cardiomyopathy: Cardiac catheterization

 After the third QRS complex, the ventricle has more time to fill.
 Since there is more time to fill, the left ventricle will have more volume at the end of diastole (increased preload).
 Due to the Frank–Starling law of the heart, the contraction of the left ventricle (and pressure generated by the left ventricle) will be greater on the subsequent beat (beat #4 in this picture).
-Because of the dynamic nature of the outflow obstruction in HCM, the obstruction increases more than the left ventricular pressure increase.
+Because of the dynamic nature of the outflow obstruction in hypertrophic cardiomyopathy, the obstruction increases more than the left ventricular pressure increase.
 This causes a fall in the aortic pressure as the left ventricular pressure rises (seen as the yellow shaded area in the picture).

 Upon cardiac catheterization, catheters can be placed in the left ventricle and the ascending aorta, to measure the pressure difference between these structures.
 In normal individuals, during ventricular systole, the pressure in the ascending aorta and the left ventricle will equalize, and the aortic valve is open.
-In individuals with aortic stenosis or with HCM with an outflow tract gradient, there will be a pressure gradient (difference) between the left ventricle and the aorta, with the left ventricular pressure higher than the aortic pressure.
+In individuals with aortic stenosis or with hypertrophic cardiomyopathy with an outflow tract gradient, there will be a pressure gradient (difference) between the left ventricle and the aorta, with the left ventricular pressure higher than the aortic pressure.
 This gradient represents the degree of obstruction that has to be overcome to eject blood from the left ventricle.

-The Brockenbrough–Braunwald–Morrow sign is observed in individuals with HCM with an outflow tract gradient.
-This sign can be used to differentiate HCM from aortic stenosis.
+The Brockenbrough–Braunwald–Morrow sign is observed in individuals with hypertrophic cardiomyopathy with an outflow tract gradient.
+This sign can be used to differentiate hypertrophic cardiomyopathy from aortic stenosis.
 In individuals with aortic stenosis, after a premature ventricular contraction (PVC), the following ventricular contraction will be more forceful, and the pressure generated in the left ventricle will be higher.
 Because of the fixed obstruction that the stenotic aortic valve represents, the post-PVC ascending aortic pressure will increase as well.
-In individuals with HCM, however, the degree of obstruction will increase more than the force of contraction will increase in the post-PVC beat.
+In individuals with hypertrophic cardiomyopathy, however, the degree of obstruction will increase more than the force of contraction will increase in the post-PVC beat.
 The result of this is that the left ventricular pressure increases and the ascending aortic pressure decreases, with an increase in the LVOT gradient.
 Those with a dynamic obstruction across the aortic valve (those with HOCM) will also have a decrease in the pulse pressure in the beat after a PVC.